Our primary PostGIS trainer is Ian Turton (@ijturton).

 3. Basic Structured Query Language (SQL)

-An introduction in using SQL in PostGIS covering practical use of SELECT, WHERE, COUNT, ORDER BY, GROUP BY, operators, user of quotes and wild cards.
+An introduction in using SQL in PostGIS covering practical use of SELECT, WHERE, COUNT, ORDER BY, GROUP BY, operators, use of quotes and wild cards.

 4. Further SQL

-Builds on module 3 introducing the practical use of joins, views, creating tables, updates, inserts and delete.
-The module will also start to make use of sub-queries as well guidance for working with multiple tables.
+Builds on module 3 introducing the practical use of joins, views, creating tables, updates, inserts and deletes.
+The module will also start to make use of sub-queries as well as guidance for working with multiple tables.

 5. Geometry accessors and measurements

 Introduces the use of spatial functions in PostGIS and explores key functions for understanding geometry.
 These include WKB Geometries, WKT Geometries, validity of geometry, functions for breaking down geometries and Transforming Spatial Reference Systems.